 Do I recommend this tool?
 For beginners yes.
 For more serious people?
-Not really:
+It’s a good add on.

 I find that if you’re just getting into SEO, niche marketing and so forth, that this tool is a great asset to have and I would honestly say that is the case if you’re more advanced, but honestly, I am very comfortable with still using my #1 tool of choice, Jaaxy.

 While I pay for it (it has a free trial though), the info and value I get out of it is still above KE and that’s because the keyword stats are more accurate and the info I get from just doing a basic search reveals profitable and related searches.

 If I use KE on a website, it’ll provide me with 90% useless info.
 I’m saying this because when I used it on my site, it told me stats on terms I would never even consider and I had to sift through the list to find the actual ones that were important.